nocsi/nocsi.com/src/privacy-policy.md

 # PRIVACY POLICY

-_This Policy was last updated on December 9, 2019._
+_This Policy was last updated on December 20, 2020._

 ## INTRODUCTION

-Orbit Labs (also referred to herein as “we,” “us,” and “our”) is committed to protecting the privacy and security of the personal information we collect, use, share, and otherwise process as part of our business.
+NOCSI (also referred to herein as “we,” “us,” and “our”) is committed to protecting the privacy and security of the personal information we collect, use, share, and otherwise process as part of our business.
 We also believe in transparency, and we are committed to informing you about how we treat your personal information.
 We have established this Privacy Policy to inform you about the privacy practices that we apply to personal information and to inform you about your rights and choices in this regard.

 PLEASE READ THIS PRIVACY POLICY CAREFULLY TO UNDERSTAND HOW WE TREAT YOUR PERSONAL INFORMATION AND WHAT CHOICES AND RIGHTS YOU HAVE IN THIS REGARD.
 IF YOU DO NOT AGREE WITH THE TERMS AND CONDITIONS OF THIS POLICY, YOU SHOULD NOT ACCESS OR USE THE SITE OR ENGAGE IN COMMUNICATIONS WITH US CONCERNING OUR PRODUCTS OR SERVICES.

 ## WHO IS RESPONSIBLE FOR YOUR PERSONAL INFORMATION?

-If you are a user in the European Union (the “EU”) or European Economic Area (“EEA”), for purposes of the EU General Data Protection Regulation, 2016/679 (the “GDPR”), Orbit acts as a data controller with respect to the personal information described in this Policy.
-In this role, Orbit is responsible for implementing the applicable data protection principles and for safeguarding personal information.
+If you are a user in the European Union (the “EU”) or European Economic Area (“EEA”), for purposes of the EU General Data Protection Regulation, 2016/679 (the “GDPR”), NOCSI acts as a data controller with respect to the personal information described in this Policy.
+In this role, NOCSI is responsible for implementing the applicable data protection principles and for safeguarding personal information.

 This Policy does not apply to our processing of personal information as a processor, as defined under the GDPR, on behalf of our customers.
 Our customers act as data controllers with respect to such data, and questions regarding the data controller’s practices should be directed to the data controller.
 When we are acting as a data processor, we collect and process personal information in accordance with the instructions provided by the data controller.